 How Batteries Are Rated

-Amp Hour Capacity: This is the measure of how much energy a battery can store.
-This is often listed as a C20 rate, which means this is the total energy capacity of the battery when charged or discharged steadily for 20 hours.
-It is also good to know that some batteries are listed at C100 (100 hours) or C6 (6 hours) which can be confusing.
-When comparing batteries be sure that you are comparing the same C rating.
+This is the measure of how much energy a battery can store.
+The amp hour capacity is often listed as a C20 rate, which means this is the total energy capacity of the battery when charged or discharged steadily for 20 hours.
+(The C rating of a battery computes the total amount of current – amps – that can be delivered over a length of time.)
+Some batteries are listed at C100 (100 hours) or C6 (6 hours); when comparing batteries, be sure to match the C ratings.

-Number of Cycles at Depth of Discharge: The next key factor when comparing batteries is seeing how many times you can cycle a battery to what depth.
-In all flooded lead acid batteries, the more deeply you discharge them, the fewer cycles they will have.
-Many lead acid batteries will have the longest life if only cycled down to 70% state of charge (SOC).
-This means that out of a 100 Amp Hour battery you really only have 30 Amp “usable Amp Hours” to achieve a long life from that battery.
-Many of the larger industrial batteries are designed to be cycled much more deeply, some as deep as 20% SOC.
+When comparing batteries, the next important factor is seeing how many times you can cycle a battery to what depth.
+In all flooded lead-acid batteries, the more deeply you discharge them, the fewer cycles they will have.
+Many lead-acid batteries will have the most extended life if only cycled down to 70% state of charge (SOC).
+This means that out of a 100 Amp Hour battery, you only have 30 Amp “usable Amp Hours” to achieve a long life from that battery.
+Many larger industrial batteries are designed to be cycled much more deeply – some as deep as 20% SOC.
 Using the same theoretical 100 Amp Hour battery, this means that you have 80 usable Amp Hours.

 The Different Types of Batteries

-Gel, AGM (absorbed glass mat), VRLA (valve regulated lead acid): Very similar to the flooded lead acid battery in size and chemistry, the gel or glass matt batteries differ in that the electrolyte (in this case acid) is either in gel form or absorbed in a fiberglass matting.
-Doing this removes the need for regularly adding distilled water, so they are often called maintenance free lead acid batteries.
+Similar to the flooded lead-acid battery in size and chemistry, these batteries differ in that the electrolyte (in this case, acid) is either in gel form or absorbed in a fiberglass matting.
+Doing this removes the need for regularly adding distilled water, so they are often called maintenance-free lead-acid batteries.

-Pros: Little to no maintenance (great for hard to service applications), easy to transport and ship (without exposure to acid spills), long reliable reliable service life.
+Pros: Little to no maintenance (excellent for hard to service applications), easy to transport and ship (without exposure to acid spills), long reliable service life

-Cons: Lower Amp Hour capacity per battery with higher cost per Amp Hour storage than standard flooded batteries.
+Cons: Lower Amp Hour capacity per battery with a higher cost per Amp Hour storage than standard flooded batteries

-Lithium Ion (Li-Po): The cutting edge of battery technology and most common battery for use in mobile applications (electric cars, laptops, phones, power tools, etc.), they are now beginning to find their way into home or business renewable energy operations.
-They have a tremendous life expectancy and no memory from over discharging or incomplete charging.
-With a number of new manufacturers hitting the market we hope to see these batteries take over for the lead acid series soon.
-At present,the cost is often a bit too high for the storage capacity needed for many renewable energy systems.
+The cutting edge of battery technology and most common battery for use in mobile applications (electric vehicles, laptops, phones, power tools, etc.), lithium-ion batteries are finding their way into a home’s or business’s renewable energy operations.
+They have a tremendous life expectancy and no memory from over-discharging or incomplete charging.
+With several new manufacturers hitting the market, we hope to see these batteries soon take over for the lead-acid series.
+At present, the cost is often a bit too high for the storage capacity needed for many renewable energy systems.